 He is an associate of the Brussels Energy Club, and a member of the National Press Club in Washington D.C.

 Dr. Stipo published several articles and op-eds in American journals and newspapers, such as The Hill, Business Insider, and The Street, and is frequently invited to speak on energy and international affairs in distinguished venues such as the Organization of American States, the East-West Center, and Harvard University.
+He has been a commentator on national television, radio and print media.

 In 2012 he was elected as a Fellow of the World Academy of Art and Science for his contribution in the field of global governance.